Recent news 2023

 They were ordered a long time ago, but due to the worldwide shortage of computer chips, the iConnecticity mioXL was not available, but... today I finally received them!

-In my post of October 30, 2017 you can read how I came to purchase my 2 original iConnecticity mio10s and this was mainly due to persistent USB problems.
+In my post from October 26, 2017 you can read how I came to purchase my 2 original iConnecticity mio10s and this was mainly due to persistent USB problems.
 After a while I bought a 3rd mio10 because I needed more MIDI connections and this worked fine at first.
 But over time, I started experiencing problems with USB again after trying to connect a few more USB devices to my Mac Pro.

 iConnecticity had already come out with the successor to the mio10, the mio XL.
 The main difference between the two MIDI interfaces is that the mio10 was designed to be connected to a computer via USB and the mioXL via RTP-MIDI via Ethernet with a standard UTP cable.
 This means that the mioXL no longer needs a connection via USB, with the result that the USB buses of my Mac Pro are completely relieved for sending and receiving all MIDI data.
 The original mio10 also had RTP-MIDI on board, but only 4 buses, the mioXL, however, works entirely via RTP-MIDI.